Tyler, Whitehouse finalists for TexasFootball.com/Suddenlink Award

-Tyler and Whitehouse are two of the 10 finalists for the Dave Campbell’s Community Connector Award, presented by Suddenlink.
+Tyler and Whitehouse are two of the 10 finalists for the Dave Campbell’s Texas Football Magazine Community Connector Award, presented by Suddenlink.

 Go to TexasFootball.com/Suddenlink and fans can vote for their favorites.
 The winning school receives $2,500.
 Fans have until Jan.
 22 to vote.